 – All rules are standard rules which we normally run.
 Please read HERE.
 Skits are not mandatory in the qualifiers, but do help toward your performance points when judging.
 Finalists must have a skit and specific music planned!

-– The UK finals take place at Bristol Anime & Gaming Con on Sunday 8th October.
+– The UK finals take place at London Anime & Gaming Con on Sunday 18th February 2018.
 You will need to have qualified beforehand at a registered convention or event to take place.

 – The rules for the finals are slightly different but similar.
 Read the FAQ for the differences.